francois-baptiste/bigquery-routing/README.md

 You can reproduce the path search logic directly on your browser using the same JS library via the Per Liedman's demo page adapted for the circumstance: https://francois-baptiste.github.io/bigquery-routing/.

+## Weight functions

+By default, the _cost_ of going from one node in the network to another is determined simply by the geographic distance between the two nodes.
+This means that, by default, shortest paths will be found.
+You can however override this by providing a cost calculation function through the `weightFn` option

+The [live demo](available at https://francois-baptiste.github.io/geojson-path-finder/] around Gothenburg proposed by Per Liedman uses the speed limit extacted from OSM to choose the fastest route in terms of time.
+You can load the graph to bigquery from google cloud shell using this python [script](/examples/custom_weightFn/upload_network_to_bigquery.py) and run this demo on bigquery using this [query](/examples/custom_weightFn/query.sql).

+You can download the network to bigquery
 ## Playing with OpenStreetMap data snapshot accessible from BigQuery

 TODO